-The year just completed saw strong stock market returns, particularly for growth stocks.
+This year we saw strong stock market returns, particularly for growth stocks.
 One of the reasons for the strong move upward was the passage of the Tax Cuts and Jobs Act of 2017 (TCJA).
-Anticipation of a tax deal dominated the second half of the year and part of last year’s appreciation may reflect the fact that reduced corporate taxes may add 6-8% to corporate earnings.
-While initial analysis of the new law has focused on blue states and red states and state and local tax (SALT) deductions, deeper analysis shows a more complex new chapter for the IRS.
+Anticipation of a tax deal dominated the second half of the year.
+Part of last year’s appreciation may reflect the fact that reduced corporate taxes may add 6-8% to corporate earnings.
+Initial analysis of the new law has focused on blue states and red states and state and local tax (SALT) deductions.
+While deeper analysis shows a more complex new chapter for the IRS.
 We have decided to recap some of the more important features.

 Standard Deduction and Exemptions

 The standard deduction was expanded to $24,000 for married couples and $12,000 for individuals, compared to $12,700 and $6,350 in 2017.
 Unfortunately, personal exemptions of $4,050 were eliminated.
 Whether or not this impacts you depends upon if you itemize your deductions.
 Families with children that do not have itemized deductions will see a reduction.
 For example, a family of 5 had a total of $32,950 in these deductions (5 x $4,050 plus $12,700) in 2017.
 That will be $24,000 in 2018.